 I’m no longer able to take a formal English test (i.e. IELTS or TOEFL) as testing centres are closed.
 What are my options?

-We understand English Language Test Centres are closed in many countries and we may be able to assist you with alternative arrangements for you to satisfy our entry requirements, depending on your circumstances.
+We understand English Language Test Centres are closed in many countries and we may be able to assist you with alternative arrangements for you to satisfy Bond’s entry requirements, depending on your circumstances.
 Please contact your Regional Manager to discuss options.

 My school has been closed and I cannot access my formal school results or transcripts.
 Will you accept other documents instead?